Fishless Cycle ( Aquarium Nitrogen Cycle )

 1. Get a jump start by transferring live bacteria from existing colonies.

 Note: Old tank water has no use for transferring the bacteria.
 No need to get that, as it is pointless.
-It is also important that the old tank you get your bacteria source from must be disease free!
+It is also essential that the old tank you get your bacteria must be disease free!

 2. Turn up the heat